UMCFS/Rules/CommunityRules.md

 13. **Hate speech is forbidden.** We do not condone hate speech of any race, ethnicity, sexual orientation, gender, socio-economic status, religious affiliation or disability.
 This includes meme content.
 Users violating this rule will be banned.

-14. **Threats will be taken seriously.** There have been a number of instances in our server history where people have made threats involving guns, knifes, etc. USERS WILL BE BANNED FOR THIS.
+14. **Threats will be taken seriously.** There have been a number of instances in our server history where people have made threats involving guns, knifes, etc.

 15. **We oppose the discussion of bots in the server.** This is case-by-case, but in many instances bots are used with the intention to purchase multiple and resell.
 This goes against the mission of the server, and in many cases the terms of service for respective companies.